 - 1. Turn the ignition to ON, then press the power door unlock control 3 times. - 2.
 Turn the ignition to OFF, then press the power door unlock control 3 times. - 3.
 Turn the ignition to ON, and within five seconds press the power door unlock control 2 times.
-Note: You will receive two horn chirps to indicate that the system has been altered successfully. - 4.
+Note: The horn will chirp twice if the perimeter lamps feature was deactivated, or chirp twice then honk (two shorts, followed by one long) if the feature was activated. - 4.
 Turn the ignition to the OFF position to exit the procedure.
+Note: The horn will chirp once to confirm the procedure is complete.

-Note: the puddle lamps cannot be deactivated; performing this procedure will only deactivate the head, park and tail lamps.
+Note: The puddle lamps (if equipped) cannot be deactivated; performing this procedure will only deactivate the head, park and tail lamps.